Kaurgurpreet23/Education/README.md

-# PROJECT TITLE
+#Examining the relationship between the average ACT score and the five socioeconomic predictor variables in the EdGap data set

-> Examining the relationship between the average ACT score and the five socioeconomic predictor variables in the EdGap data set
+>

 ---